jasnow/railroader-site/source/_posts/2012-01-13-brakeman-1-dot-2-released.markdown

 ### More SQL Injection Checks

-Thanks to [a5sk4s](https://github.com/presidentbeef/brakeman/issues/30) for pointing out that Brakeman was not checking `named_scope` for SQL injection.
+Thanks to [a5sk4s](https://github.com/presidentbeef/railroader/issues/30) for pointing out that Railroader was not checking `named_scope` for SQL injection.
 This has been rectified.
 For Rails 3.1 and up, `scope` will be checked.

 Also, it seems common to use `Model.table_name` inside SQL statements.
 This will no longer raise a warning.

-### Brakeman Rake Task
+### Railroader Rake Task

-The `--rake` option can now be used to install a Rake task for running Brakeman.
-The task will be copied to `lib/tasks/brakeman.rake`.
+The `--rake` option can now be used to install a Rake task for running Railroader.
+The task will be copied to `lib/tasks/railroader.rake`.

 To use, run this from the root of the Rails app:

-    brakeman --rake
+    railroader --rake

-Then, to run Brakeman:
+Then, to run Railroader:

-    rake brakeman:run
+    rake railroader:run

 Naturally, this requires Rake to be installed.

 To output to a specific file:

-    rake brakeman:run["report.html"]
+    rake railroader:run["report.html"]

 More actions may be added in the future.